Maneshme/SkiPath/README.md

 # SkiPath
 This application is to find the best ski path from a 2 dimensional array containing the elevation of the mountains.
+This application is written using Google Go

 The sample array considered here is a 5x5 array